-Every year, junior schools in Medway are offered the chance to book cyclist training courses that meet level two of the National Standard for Cyclist Training.
+Every year, junior schools in Medway are offered the chance to book cyclist training courses that meet Level 2 of the National Standard for Cyclist Training.

-Bikeability is practical and professional training which aims to leave cyclists more skilled and confident once they’ve taken part.
+Bikeability is practical and professional training that aims to leave cyclists more skilled and confident once they’ve taken part.